Chapter 4:

 I dusted off my robes and looked at Lyra.
 “Speaking of things going well… I heard you finally got that gig at the Celestial Opera House?”

 Lyra’s face lit up.
 “I did!
 It’s just a residency but playing the harp for an actual audience… it’s all I’ve wanted since my mark showed up.
-I know the teachers here think I’m wasting my time because I’m part of the Unicorn Clan.
+I know the teachers here think I’m wasting my time because I’m part of the Fey clan.
 But that doesn’t mean I want to sit in a basement and move rocks with my mind.
 It just feels right when I play.
 The Opera House is the one place where people care about how the music feels, not just how much ‘magic’ I’m using.”

 Lyra and I began walking together.
-My drifted away; sinking into the heavy history as Lyra mentioned our clan.
+My mind drifted away; sinking into the heavy history as Lyra mentioned our clan.

 It’s funny how they teach it in the lower grades, I thought.
 They call it the “Unification,” as if we all just sat down and decided to be friends.
 But history is never that clean.